 The Order’s soup kitchen, bracketed on Thrawl Street by an apothecary and a doss house, was in a part of London the more fortunate citizens of London viewed as a regrettable but necessary price of modern times; their interactions with Whitechapel was, for the most part, limited to the occasional article in the Daily Telegraph by Charles Booth and other Reformers of his ilk.

-Seemingly years, but in reality only a month or two ago, I stood in the Office of the Reverend Mother and heard my future laid out, phrases such as ‘An outstanding acolyte…’ ‘Obvious devotion to the mission of the Order of Lilith, despite the occasional lapses in judgement, both moral and ethical…’ it was her final statement that brought me out of my stubborn ‘yes-but’ state of mind, “Pending Brother Abbott’s return from abroad, you will take his position as Instructor in the primary education of those who hope to join our mission to avert Mankind’s premature demise.”
+Seemingly years, but in reality only a month or two ago, I stood in the Office of the Reverend Mother and heard my future laid out, phrases such as ‘An outstanding acolyte…’ ‘Obvious devotion to the mission of the Order of Lilith, despite the occasional lapses in judgement, both moral and ethical…’ it was her final statement that brought me out of my stubborn ‘yes-but’ state of mind, “Pending Brother Abbott’s return from abroad, I need you, Brother Anselm to take his position as Instructor in the primary education of those who hope to join our mission to avert Mankind’s premature demise.”

 Now I walked up to the front of the classroom of young men and women who hoped they could demonstrate the personal qualities they believed warranted their inclusion in the next class of initiates.
 I smiled without judgement at the posturing and bravado, until I got to the blackboard and saw, written across the top edge: